Select travel dates to see prices

 • Coral reef quadrants to assess the cover and condition of different coral groups and echinoderms

-• Collection of photos of nudibranches (sea slugs) to help develop a species list for Mozambique
+• Collection of photos of nudibranchs (sea slugs) to help develop a species list for Mozambique

-Seahorses (throughout the year) This project will involve travelling to the nearby Inhambane Estuary and snorkling in relatively shallow waters to evaluate and monitor the seahorse population.
-The seahorses are counted, and photos taken to identify size of the seahorses, and data then entered into a database to allow for analysis.
+Seahorses (throughout the year) This project will involve traveling to the nearby Inhambane Estuary and snorkeling in relatively shallow waters to evaluate and monitor the seahorse population.
+The seahorses are counted, and photos are taken to identify the size of the seahorses, with data then then entered into a database to allow for analysis.

 Humpback Whales (June – October) You may help monitor the numbers of humpbacked whales on their seasonal migration up and down the coast.
-This involves sand dune based observations using binoculars and boat based observations recording the numbers of whales, the makeup of the pods and behaviours witnessed.
+This involves sand dune-based observations using binoculars and boat-based observations recording the numbers of whales, the makeup of the pods, and behaviors witnessed.

 ITINERARY